RainerEngelken/GradientFlossing/README.md

 ```
 using Pkg

-for pkg in ["Flux", "PyPlot", "Statistics", "BackwardsLinalg", "RandomNumbers"]
+for pkg in ["Flux", "BackwardsLinalg"]
     Pkg.add(pkg)
 end
 ```